 Hancock was a semifinalist for the Golden Spikes Award, and earned First-Team All-SEC honors and NCAA Second Team All-American honors from Baseball America, Collegiate Baseball and D1Baseball.com.
 USA Baseball invited him to play for its collegiate national summer team, but he declined to train in the offseason.

 Despite Hancock’s abilities and successes so far, he seems like a down-to-earth kid:

 Hancock accomplishments came after a poor freshman season in which he owned a 5.10 ERA in 77 2/3 innings.
-If the 213-pound ace took that big of a step forward, who knows how high the ceiling is as he enters his junior campaign?
+If the 213-pound ace took that big of a step forward, who knows how high the ceiling could be?

 Born in Cairo, Georgia, the 20-year-old flamethrower was a star-in-the-making at Cairo High School.
 As a senior, he was 11-1 with a 0.75 ERA and 125 strikeouts over 65 innings.
 The dominant prep pitcher would’ve been drafted higher than the 38th round by the Arizona Diamondbacks in the 2017 MLB Draft if he didn’t plan on heading to Athens.

 When he’s on, Hancock’s pitching performances are magical.
 Scouts salivate at his movement, velocity and large frame.
 But don’t just listen to me.
 Here’s what the experts are saying about him.

 Hancock shares a lot in common with Casey Mize, whom Detroit took with the top pick in 2018.
 They’re both Southeastern Conference right-handers with similar builds who pound the strike zone with a deep repertoire and missed some time during their sophomore seasons.
 His best offering is a fastball that sits at 94-97 mph and peaks at 99 with riding life, and all three of his secondary pitches grade as at least plus at their best.Advertisement